YannEbling/GNNproject2025/README.md

 Science, submitted on march 31st 2025.
 No changes will be made after the deadline of 16:00.

 All that is found in the report (findings, plots, predictions etc.) can be found in this repository, along with a lot of older code, which was not used for the final report.
+The branch "Parallelization" should be identical to main.
+It contained the most recent state of the project and was merged to main on 31st of march.

-The important files are
+The important files are in this repository are

 1. simulation3.py, which is used to create the datasets by solving the equation of motion
 2. xv_network.py, which contains the model architecture and the training method